Seristic/LagX/docs/wiki/Troubleshooting.md

 - Command not found or permission denied

-  - Ensure you're using `/lagx` and have the relevant `hbzcleaner.*` permissions.
+  - Ensure you're using `/lagx` and have the relevant `lagx.*` permissions.
   - Check `plugin.yml` loaded aliases: `lagx`, `lagxperf`.

 - Protocol warnings not showing

   - Ensure `protocol_warnings.enabled: true` in config.
-  - Only players with `hbzcleaner.warn` will see warnings.
+  - Only players with `lagx.warn` will see warnings.

 - Entity limiter isn't doing anything